 - Examine how the use of shot type, sound, lighting and setting is used to communicate meaning in a short excerpt.

 Check out Episode 3 at 02:00-04:40 mins (fashion waste pile) and Episode 3 at 04:40-05:20 (fashion consumption vox pops) for suitable excerpts.

-Please note: Episode 3 of War on Waste is rated G, while Episodes 1 & 2 are rated PG.
-The show is available to view in Australia through ABC iView until January 2018.
+Please note: Be sure to view these episodes for suitability before showing them to your students.
+Some episodes are rated G, while others are rated PG.
+The show is available to view in Australia through ABC iView.